lmaccherone/documentdb-utils/README.md

 1. Only accept one parameter -- a JavaScript Object.
 Let's name it `memo`.
 1. Support an empty or missing `memo` on the initial call.
 1. Store any variable that represents the current running state of the stored procedure into the `memo` object.
 1. Store the `continuation` field returned by readDocuments and queryDocuments into `memo.continuation`.
+If you are doing only creates, updates, and deletes or even a set of readDocument() calls within your sproc and you want it to pause and resume for some reason, then set `continuation` manually (value doesn't matter).
+1. Store in the field called `stillQueueing` the boolean value returned by the last collection operation.
+(NOTE: We may be able to remove this if/when we remove the sproc delete and upsert hack.)
 1. Optionally store any internal visibility (debugging, timings, etc.) into the `memo` object.
 1. Call `getContext().getResponse().setBody(memo)` regulary, particularly right after you kick off a collection operation (readDocuments, createDocument, etc.).
 1. If `false` is returned from the last prior call to an async operation, don't issue any more async calls.
 Rather, wrap up the stored procedure quickly.
 Note, it's unclear to me that the call that returned false is guaranteed to finish, so I've resorted to writing my stored procedures so they will restart correctly whether they fail or not.
 That said, I have not experienced a case where the last call failed to complete.